vmware-tanzu/sources-for-knative/README.md

 In order to bind an application to a vSphere endpoint, there are two key parts:

-1. The VSphere address and secret information (identical to Source above!)
+1. The vCenter address and secret information (identical to Source above!)
 2. The application that is being bound (aka the "subject").

 ```yaml